Course Outline

 Format:

 Business report.
 You should prepare this assignment individually.
-Select relevant frameworks of analysis to demonstrate your knowledge of a firm's international strategy.
+Select relevant frameworks of analysis to demonstrate your knowledge of a firm's international strategy, taking into consideration sustainable and digital perspectives.
 Additional information regarding assessment structure and formatting will be provided on the course site.

 Criteria: